REGISTER HERE!

 - Andrea Critchley, Executive Director, Abbotsford Hospice Society

-One of the largest non residential hospice societies in the region, bringing an urban hospice leadership perspective focused on service growth, system partnerships, and operational sustainability with diverse funding models
+Representing one of the largest non residential hospice societies in the region, Andrea will bring an urban leadership perspective on service growth, system partnerships, and operational sustainability within diverse funding models.
+She will reflect on the growing role of hospice societies in providing mental health and psychosocial supports.

-- Jen Asselin, Coordinator, Elk Valley & Area Hospice
+- Jen Asselin, Program Coordinator, Elk Valley & Area Hospice

 Facilitated by Pablita Thomas, Executive Director of BCHPCA